phamtec/dsurf/README.md

 - Cast errors show the object description
 - start in on being able to paste a dictionary into a property.

+### 30-Sep-2025

+- Version 0.7
+- Pasting a dictionary into another can be undone
+- Undo and redo are global now.